Nachobear/KelseyRobertsIT2351_SQL/Assignment3/readme.md

  Then I wrote my first update statement.
 As the book reccomended, I wrote a select statement first to test that my where clause worked as I intended it to.
 I also wrote a select statement querying he whole table after the update statement to see the updated table.
 It worked on the first attempt.

+ I had no problems with my first implementation of the count() and sum() parameters in the fifth question.
+I wrote a select statement for the whole order table and I manually added up the ship_amount column and counted the rows to make sure that my first query had worked correctly.

+ The query for question 6 is the one that I was stuck on for about an hour.
+The query was supposed to give the most expensive item in each category that had products.
+There were 10 rows in the products table and 4 in the categories table but when I combined them I got 40 rows and the results for each category was the same, which I knew was incorrect because I looked at the products table.
+Eventually I realized that I was missing the line: "WHERE categories.category_id = products.category_id".
+I had forgotten I needed to write that.
+Now I remember it was in an earlier chapter.
+I factored the discount percent into my query when determining the most expensive item in each category.